ChurroC/Nextjs-13-Test/social_media_modal/README.md

 So you'll still be on the same page while having a water down version of another page but if you directly open the other page with no context it will have the full page displayed.

 I'm going to have an image which if I press opens up a modal of the image with name info up top.
 Then the actual page iteself wiolll jsut have the pic and image.

+Figured out the modal I made is using 2 different methods.
+On the intercepting wich I used for the churro image.
+Then it is using paralllel route/ slots thing so that is the @modal